IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **env.ftp.ip** | IP address for the FTP server that will be used to pass config files and iso to KVM host LPAR and bastion<br /> VM during their first boot. | 192.168.10.201
 **env.ftp.user** | Username to connect to the FTP server. | ftp-user **env.ftp.pass** | Password to connect to the FTP server as above user. | FTPpa$s!
 **env.ftp.iso_mount_dir** | Directory path relative to FTP root where RHEL ISO is mounted.
-If FTP root is /var/ftp/pub<br /> and the ISO is mounted at /var/ftp/pub/RHEL/8.5 then this variable would be RHEL/8.5.
+If FTP root is /var/ftp/pub<br /> and the ISO is mounted at /var/ftp/pub/RHEL/8.5 then this variable would be<br /> RHEL/8.5.
 No slash before or after. | RHEL/8.5
 **env.ftp.iso_mount_dir** | Directory path relative to FTP root where configuration files can be stored.
 If FTP root is /var/ftp/pub<br /> and you would like to store the configs at /var/ftp/pub/ocpz-config then this variable would be<br /> ocpz-config.
 No slash before or after. | ocpz-config
 **<u>Section 3 - RedHat</u>**
 **env.redhat.username** | Red Hat username with a valid license or free trial to Red Hat OpenShift Container Platform (RHOCP),<br /> which comes with necessary licenses for Red Hat Enterprise Linux (RHEL) and Red Hat CoreOS (RHCOS). | redhat.user